 is one of the most powerful and healing works of public art ever produced.
 After more than a decade with MAS, the majestic blue twin beams are presented by the National September 11 Memorial & Museum, shining from dusk on September 11, through dawn the next day.
 Visible within a sixty-mile radius on a clear night, Tribute has become a world-renowned icon of remembrance, honoring those who were lost, as well as those who worked so hard to get our city through that terrible trial.

-Tribute in Light was first presented on March 11, 2002, six months after the attacks, and MAS has presented it annually for ten years.
+Tribute in Light was first presented on March 11, 2002, six months after the attacks, and MAS presented it annually for ten years.
 Since 2012, Tribute in Light has been presented by the 9/11 Memorial Museum.
 Comprising eighty-eight 7,000-watt xenon light bulbs positioned into two 48-foot squares that echo the shape and orientation of the Twin Towers, Tribute in Light is assembled each year on a roof near the World Trade Center site.
 The illuminated memorial reaches 4 miles into the sky and is the strongest shaft of light ever projected from earth into the night sky.
 See this list of great Viewing Locations.

 It was independently conceived by several artists and designers who were brought together under the auspices of MAS and Creative Time.
 Tribute was designed by John Bennett, Gustavo Bonevardi, Richard Nash Gould, Julian Laverdiere and Paul Myoda with lighting consultant Paul Marantz.
 It was originally made possible by a grant from the Lower Manhattan Development Corporation and with the generous assistance of Con Edison.